lbskinner/weekend-sql-to-do-list/README.md

 ## Description

 For this challenge, I created a To Do List application.
 This application allows users to add new task, mark complete on the task and delete the task.
 A user first input a new task and click on the "Add Task" button.
 If the user did not enter a new task, an alert message will pop up to inform the user to enter a new task.
 After the user click on the "Add Task" button, the task is send to the server using an ajax POST call and is saved in a database.
 The completed status for the task created is set to "false" by default.
-The newly created task will also be displayed on the front end (using an ajax get call) in an alphabetical order by the task name.
+The newly created task will also be displayed on the front end (using an ajax get call) int he reverse order the tasks were created (the most recent task on the top).

 Each task has two button displayed next to it: a "Complete" button and a "Delete" button.
 Once the user completes a task, the user should click on the "Complete" button.
 The "Complete" button will be grayed out and the user will not be able to click on it again.
 The task name will also be crossed out.
 When the "Completed" button is clicked, an ajax PUT call is used to update the completed status of the task to "true" to the server.
 The task is still saved in the database and displayed on the page.
-The task is now displayed first by the completion status and then alphabetically by the task name.
+The task is now displayed first by the completion status and order of the tasks created.

 The user can also click on the "Delete" button to delete that task.
 Once the "Delete" button is clicked, an ajax DELETE call is send to the server.
 That task will be deleted from the database and will no longer be displayed on the page.